glyph/Fritter/docs/trees.rst

 You can use :py:mod:`fritter.tree` to organize your timers into groups.

-:py:func:`fritter.tree.branch` takes a scheduler and branches off of it, returning a 2-tuple of a :py:class:`friter.tree.Group` that allows you to control the group by pausing and unpausing it, and by changing its scaling factor, and a :py:class:`fritter.scheduler.Scheduler` of the same type as its argument.
+:py:func:`fritter.tree.branch` takes a scheduler and branches off of it, returning a 2-tuple of a :py:class:`fritter.tree.Group` that allows you to control the group by pausing and unpausing it, and by changing its scaling factor, and a :py:class:`fritter.scheduler.Scheduler` of the same type as its argument.